giacomodeliberali/ICT-infrastructure/README.md

 **MTU** (Maximum Transfer Unit) up to 9 KB with the so called **Jumbo Frames**.
 On top of ethernet there are TCP/IP protocols (this is a standard), they introduce about 70-100 micro sec of latency.

-The disadvantage of Ethernet is the not reliability.
+The disadvantage of Ethernet is the low reliability.

 ## Infiniband
 Even if Ethernet is so famous, there are other standard to communicate. **InfiniBand (IB)**, by Mellanox, is another standard used in high-performance computing (HPC) that features very high throughput and very low latency (about 2 microseconds).
 InfiniBand is a protocol and a physical infrastructure and it can send up to 2GB messages with 16 priorities level.